 If the disorder remains untreated or unmanaged; APD can interfere with learning at school.
 APD is most common in children with a history of prolonged otitis media (or glue ear).

-Falls of Sound can offer specific auditory training in an attempt to train the brain to be able to use the different directions of arrival of the wanted and unwanted sounds.
+If necessary further treatment is available to you or your child.
+Specific auditory training in an attempt to train the brain to be able to use the different directions of arrival of the wanted and unwanted sounds.

 At $295 this test will give you peace of mind.
 Call the team on: